Green Dots for Faculty

 - If you encounter someone who is a victim; ask them, "Do you feel safe?" and "What do you need?"

-- If you encounter someone who is showing high risk behaviors; tell them, "I care about what is going on with you and am concerned about your choices." or "Aggression and violence behaviors are not okay and will not be tolerated here."
+- If you encounter someone who is showing high risk behaviors; tell them, "I care about what is going on with you and am concerned about your choices." or "Aggression and violent behaviors are not okay and will not be tolerated here."

 Proactive Green Dots for Faculty